-- 2.3 Uncertainty elements are provided from each measurement instrument being calibrated. - 2.3.1 The Lifeloc FC20/FC20BT is an electrochemical fuel cell based instrument and will contribute via the uncertainty obtained from its single source measurement process. - 2.3.2 The Draeger Alcotest 9510 is a dual technology instrument and employs both an electrochemical fuel cell (EC) and an Infra-red (IR) detector to quantitatively measure the ethanol concentration.
+- 2.3.1 The Lifeloc FC20/FC20BT is an electrochemical fuel cell based instrument and will contribute via the uncertainty obtained from its single source measurement process. - 2.3.2 The Draeger Alcotest 9510 is a dual technology instrument and employs both an electrochemical fuel cell (EC) and an Infra-red (IR) detector to quantitatively measure the ethanol concentration.
 Both measurement sources will be considered individually and reported separately. - 2.4 Type A Uncertainty Random uncertainty results from measurement values being scattered in a random fashion due to the laws of chance and thus have a normal distribution shape. - 2.4.1 Type A uncertainty is best determined by analysis of data from repeated measurements. - 2.5 Type B Uncertainty Systematic uncertainty results from the inherent biases in a measurement process and analytical method.
-These uncertainties may be reduced by optimizing the method, or measurement system, but can never be completely eliminated. - 2.5.1 Type B uncertainty is determined from the Certificates of Analysis (COA) from reference materials and other known, reported uncertainties associated with the measurement devices and processes utilized within the method. - 2.5.2 Many sources of Type B uncertainty are already incorporated in the acquisition of Type A uncertainty data and are not considered separately.
+These uncertainties may be reduced by optimizing the method, or measurement system, but can never be eliminated. - 2.5.1 Type B uncertainty is determined from the Certificates of Analysis (COA) from reference materials and other known, reported uncertainties associated with the measurement devices and processes utilized within the method. - 2.5.2 Many sources of Type B uncertainty are already incorporated in the acquisition of Type A uncertainty data and are not considered separately.